Peacock Image

 Furthermore, by keeping the vegetation in check, cows can prevent the overgrowth of certain plant species that might outcompete others, thus promoting a diverse plant community.

-We all love our environment ethos and last year we decided to start planting a tree to celebrate every event we host.
+We all love our environmental ethos and last year we made a pledge to plant a tree on the farm, to celebrate every event we host.

 What we do